IsmaelBortoluzzi/Survey-Maker-API/README.md

 ## Starting
 Linux OS:

+#### Production Envirioment

+- building for production:

+      $ docker-compose -f docker-compose-prod.yml up -d

+The production docker is ready for use on default port 80

+#### Development Environment:

 - for building the databases and mongo-express manager for development:

       $ docker-compose -f docker-compose-dev.yml up -d
-- for building for production:

-      $ docker-compose -f docker-compose-prod.yml up -d
 - creating the venv

       $ python3 -m venv venv